-In anticipation of an increased need to support remote work and remote teaching, we want to answer some of your most asked questions.
-To stay updated on the conditions or status of the University, please visit the web site of the IT Division for your campus.
+In anticipation of an increased need to support remote work and remote teaching, we want to answer some of the most frequently asked questions.
+To stay updated on the conditions or status of the University, please visit MU Alert.

 - Q: Can I use my home computer to work remotely?